sushemer/systemverilog-basic/3_Examples/3_1_and_or_not_xor_demorgan/README.md

-# 3.1 AND / OR / NOT / XOR + Leyes de De Morgan
+# 3.1 AND / OR / NOT / XOR + De Morgan's Laws

-Este ejemplo muestra el uso básico de compuertas lógicas (`AND`, `OR`, `NOT`, `XOR`)
+This example demonstrates the basic use of logic gates (`AND`, `OR`, `NOT`, `XOR`)
-y permite **verificar una de las leyes de De Morgan** usando los botones y LEDs de la Tang Nano 9K.
+and allows you to **verify one of De Morgan’s laws** using the buttons and LEDs of the Tang Nano 9K.

-La idea es:
+The idea is:

-- Usar dos entradas binarias `A` y `B` (botones o teclas).
+- Use two binary inputs `A` and `B` (buttons or keys).
-- Mostrar en diferentes LEDs el resultado de:
+- Display on different LEDs the result of:
   - `A AND B`
   - `A OR B`
   - `A XOR B`
   - `~(A & B)`
   - `(~A) | (~B)`
-- Comprobar que `~(A & B)` y `(~A) | (~B)` dan el mismo resultado para todas las combinaciones de `A` y `B`.
+- Confirm that `~(A & B)` and `(~A) | (~B)` produce the same result for all combinations of `A` and `B`.

 ---

-## Objetivo
+## Objective

-Al finalizar el ejemplo, la persona usuaria podrá:
+At the end of the example, the user will be able to:

-- Relacionar entradas físicas (botones) con señales lógicas `A` y `B`.
+- Relate physical inputs (buttons) to logical signals `A` and `B`.
-- Implementar compuertas lógicas básicas en SystemVerilog.
+- Implement basic logic gates in SystemVerilog.
-- Verificar experimentalmente una ley de De Morgan comparando dos expresiones lógicas equivalentes.
+- Experimentally verify a De Morgan law by comparing two equivalent logical expressions.

 ---

-## Archivos del ejemplo
+## Files in this example

-En esta carpeta se utilizan, al menos:
+This folder uses at least:

 - `fpga_top.sv`
-  Módulo tope sintetizable para la Tang Nano 9K.
+  Synthesizable top module for the Tang Nano 9K.
-  Implementa las compuertas lógicas y las expresiones de De Morgan.
+  Implements the logic gates and the De Morgan expressions.

 ---

-## Señales y pines
+## Signals and pins

-Se asume que el archivo de constraints `tang-nano-9k.cst` mapea:
+It is assumed that the constraints file `tang-nano-9k.cst` maps:

-- Botones a entradas lógicas:
+- Buttons to logical inputs:

   - `KEY[0]` → `B`
   - `KEY[1]` → `A`

-- LEDs a salidas lógicas:
+- LEDs to logical outputs:

   - `LED[0]` → `A AND B`
   - `LED[1]` → `A OR B`